slickage/baron/README.md

 #### Reverse Proxy Configuration

 You must use a reverse proxy as you will need SSL to protect the security of Baron.  [nginx](http://nginx.org/) `proxy_pass` is most frequently used for this purpose.
-This example nginx configuration snippet forwards requests to a SSL virtualhost to Baron running on localhost:8080.
+This example nginx configuration snippet forwards requests to a SSL virtualhost, and then to Baron running on localhost:8080.
 ```
 server {
   listen       443;